scaleway/scaleway-cli/.github/CONTRIBUTING.md

 - **Please, keep us updated.**
   We will try our best to merge your PR, but please notice that PRs may be closed after 30 days of inactivity.

-Your pull request should be rebased against the current `v2` branch.
-Please do not merge the current `v2` branch in with your topic branch, nor use the Update Branch button provided by GitHub on the pull request page.
+Your pull request should be rebased against the `master` branch.

 Keep in mind only the **pull request title** will be used as commit message as we stash all commits on merge.